tunyuanchang/Projects/README.md

 ## 2022 Fall/Winter
 ### Analysis of Street Recognition
 ###### Python, Machine Learning, CNN
+* Explore the similarities and differences between how machines and human recognize street view images.
-* Build a CNN model to recognize cities from Google Street View images.
+* Develop CNN models to identify cities from Google Street View images, utilizing self-built CNNs, ResNet, DenseNet, and Xception architectures.
-* Visualize and analyze the features that machine focus on.
+* Visualize and analyze the features that the models focus on using Grad-CAM.
+* Conduct experiments to improve performance based on visualization analysis:
+    * Crop images: to eliminate the effects of mosaic/pixalation
+    * Apply Canny edge detector: to mitigate the impact of lighting issues, such as blurring

 ### Machine Learning
 ###### Python, Mcchine Learning
 * **Dengue Case Prediction**
   * Implement "Gradient Descent" for linear regression from scratch.
   * Build the model to predict the number of dengue cases of three cities with self-built regression model.
 (Regression)

 * **Diabetes Prediction**
   * Implement "Decision Tree" and "Random Forest" for classification from scratch.
   * Build the model to predict whether the patients have diabetes or not with self-built random forest classifier.
 (Binary classification)
   * Adopt the methods of undersampling for imbalanced data and fisher score for feature selection to improve performance of model.

 * **Neural Network**
   * Implement "Neural Network" (including Dense layer and Activation layer[Sigmoid, Softmax, ReLU function]) from scratch.
   * Build the model with optimization algorithm of batch gradient to determine whether breast cancer is malignant or benign with self-built neural network.
 (Binary classification)
   * Build the model with optimization algorithm of mini-batch gradient to classify MNIST handwritten digits with self-built neural network.
 (Multi-class classification)

 * **Convolutional Neural Network**
   * Implemnt "Convolutional Neural Network" (including Convolution layer and Maxpooling layer) from scratch on the basis of Neural Network above.
   * Build the model with optimization algorithm of mini-batch gradient descent to determine whether a CXR image is normal or not.
 (Binary classification)

 * **EEG Signal Classification**
   * Build RNN-based(LSTM) and CNN-based(EEGNet) models to predict motor imagery class based on the given EEG data(brain signal).
 (Multi-class classification)